pawelmagnu/ml-lab/lab_04/readme.md

-# lab 4

-SVM
+# SVM

-Comparison of LinearSVC with and without scaling of breast cancer and iris datasets
+Comparison of LinearSVC with and without scaling for classification of breast cancer and iris datasets